Contact

 * Mandatory field

-Definition and regulation of the floor area ratio
+Definition and regulation: Why does the floor area ratio exist?

-The GFZ varies considerably depending on the location and type of area.
-In rural areas and smaller settlements, the GFZ is usually below 1, reflecting a lower density of development.
-Residential areas, especially those in inner-city environments, on the other hand, show GFZ values of around 1 or even higher, indicating denser development.
-In specific urban zones such as commercial areas or core areas, the GFZ values can be significantly higher.
-This variation in the GFZ values reflects the different planning objectives and requirements for land and environmental use, from the preservation of rural characteristics to the support of urban densification and economic activities in core and commercial areas.
+In specific urban zones such as commercial areas or core areas, the number of storeys can be significantly higher.
+This variation reflects the different planning objectives and requirements for land and environmental use, from the preservation of rural characteristics to the support of urban densification and economic activities in core and commercial areas.

 GFZ = Floor area (GF) / plot area (G)

-In practice, there are several methods for calculating the floor area, whereby these methods relate in particular to the inclusion of various usable areas such as attics, balconies or underground garages.
-In accordance with the applicable regulations, attics are either fully or only partially included in the floor area.
+In practice, there are several methods for calculating the floor area.
+This is because buildings have architectural features that make it necessary to include various usable areas such as attics, balconies or underground garages.
+For example, according to the applicable regulations, attics are either fully or only partially included in the floor area, which can make a significant difference.

 Underground garages and technical storeys can also be taken into account under certain conditions.
-Furthermore, local regulations allow cities and municipalities to define their own criteria, which can lead to deviations in the calculation method.
+Furthermore, local regulations allow cities and municipalities to define their own criteria for dealing with the number of storeys.

-For example, the expert committee of the City of Munich also takes into account the areas of sales rooms and recreation rooms on other floors that are not considered full floors when calculating the WGFZ, in deviation from the Building Utilization Ordinance.
-The calculation includes the associated corridors, sanitary facilities, stairwells and elevator rooms.
+For example, the expert committee of the City of Munich also takes into account the following when calculating the WGFZ , in deviation from the Building Utilization Ordinance:

 1

 The GRZ is used in various contexts under building law.
-When examining building applications , the GRZ is used to assess whether the planned building project complies with local regulations.
+When examining building applications, it is used alongside the floor area ratio to assess whether the planned building project complies with local regulations.

 2

-The GRZ is also used to limit the sealing of ground surfaces.
-This is particularly important in areas where drainage and surface water management play a role in minimizing the risk of flooding.
+It is also used to limit the sealing of soil surfaces.
+This is particularly important in areas where drainage and surface water management play a role.

 3